jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/Snake.jpg" description="Science Mom holding a python." maxwidth="600px" %}

-#### DID YOU DRAW THAT?

-Yep.
-I draw all my own comics and illustrations for the Science Mom Guides.

-#### HELP!
-MY FOLDABLE BOOK DIDN'T TURN OUT RIGHT!

-Folding these little books can be challenging, especially if you don't have a lot of practice with spacial puzzles or oragami.
-But don't fret!
-I have a video you can watch--it's the very first video I ever made--and it shows how to fold the books.
-Hopefully it helps you out.
-Sometimes a little practice is all you need.
-But if you find that you're still struggling to get it to turn out right, you can always cut the paper into 4 horizontal strips and glue it together by page numbers.

-{% include youtubeplayer.html id="https://www.youtube.com/embed/E0sS59oMBe0"%}

 #### HOW'D YOU GET THE NAME SCIENCE MOM?

 In 2014, I volunteered to do weekly science demonstrations in my son's second grade class.
 The kids started calling me "Science Mom" instead of "Andrew's mom."
 The name stuck and the job grew.
 Within a year I was visiting ten classrooms a week, all in the school where my kids attended.
 In late 2016, I started a YouTube channel and began visiting other schools outside of my hometown.